Reporting Sexual Misconduct

 All of the following options are available to you, and can be pursued individually or simultaneously.
 The IPV Advocate can help talk through your options and can accompany you through the process of accessing any of these reporting services:

-3) You can file a Student Code of Conduct complaint through the Office of Conduct and Community Standards.
-For details on the Student Code of Conduct, visit their website or call 503-725-4422.
+- You can file a Student Code of Conduct complaint through the Office of Conduct and Community Standards.
+For details on the Student Code of Conduct, visit the Dean of Student Life Office website or call 503-725-4422.

 The IPV Program can offer you privacy, but not confidentiality.
 This means that we will not discuss you or your situation with other students.
 We will not talk with other University staff unless we have to.
 We are required to disclose situations of interpersonal violence when:

 - We have identifying information about the perpetrator,

 In these situations we will contact the Office of Dean of Student Life, who may in turn involve other departments on campus such as the Campus Police.

 If you are seeking 100% confidentiality, there are resources available.
 The following services are not required to disclose your identity or situation: